Archontophoenix alexandrae: Taxonomy

-The species was originally described as Ptychosperma alexandrae by Ferdinand von Mueller in his Fragmenta phytographiae Australiae in 1865.
+The species was originally described as Ptychosperma alexandrae by Ferdinand von Mueller in his eleven-volume work Fragmenta phytographiae Australiae in 1865.
 In 1875 the German botanists Hermann Wendland and Oscar Drude published a treatment of Australian palms in the journal Linnaea titled Palmae Australasicae, in which this species was renamed Archontophoenix alexandrae.

 Etymology

-The genus name is derived from the Ancient Greek ἄρχων (árkhōn), meaning "chieftain" or "ruler", combined with the palm genus Phoenix, and refers to the regal stature of the trees.
+The genus name is derived from the Ancient Greek ἄρχων (árkhōn), meaning 'chieftain' or 'ruler', combined with the palm genus Phoenix, and refers to the regal stature of the trees.
 The species epithet is given in honour of Princess Alexandra of Denmark.

 Distribution and habitat

 The native range of this species is north-east and central-east Queensland, from the Melville Range in Cape York Peninsula to south of Gladstone.
 The altitudinal range is from sea level to 1000 m, although it is most commonly found in lowland riparian rainforest alongside river courses and swamps, often in locations that are severely inundated during heavy rain events.
-Their ability to withstand these conditions allow them to become the dominant species.
+Their ability to withstand these conditions allows them to become the dominant species.

 Ecology

-The fruit of the Alexandra palm is eaten by many bird species, notably the Metallic starling (Aplonis metallica), which often descend on a tree as a flock and may consume all of the ripe fruits within an hour.
-Other common bird species include the Torresian imperial pigeon (Ducula spilorrhoa) and the Wompoo fruit dove (Ptilinopus magnificus).
-Fruits are also eaten by fruit bats and the Musky rat-kangaroo (Hypsiprymnodon moschatus).
+The fruit of the Alexandra palm is eaten by many bird species, notably the metallic starling (Aplonis metallica), which often descend on a tree as a flock and may consume all of the ripe fruits within an hour.
+Other common bird species include the Torresian imperial pigeon (Ducula spilorrhoa) and the wompoo fruit dove (Ptilinopus magnificus).
+Fruits are also eaten by fruit bats and the musky rat-kangaroo (Hypsiprymnodon moschatus).

 Uses

-The Kuku Yalanji people of Far North Queensland would eat the palm heart of this species.
+The Kuku Yalanji people of Far North Queensland ate the palm heart of this species.